-Our Ranger 25 is well factory equipped with a Yanmar 4BY2 engine (875 hours), chartplotter with radar, a Mace Generator (222 hours), a renewed air conditioning (2016), range, and everything you might want to enjoy local cruising or the Great Loop.
+Our Ranger 25 is well factory equipped with a Yanmar 4BY2 engine (1000 hours), Garmin chartplotter with radar, a Mace 2.5 kW Generator (rebuilt 2018), new air conditioning (2016), range, and everything you might want to enjoy local cruising or the Great Loop.

-She “lives” at a family-operated dry stack marina in Deerfield Beach.
-The folks there love her as much as we do’ she is washed each time we use her, waxed about once a month, and kept in as near new condition as possible.
-Everthing works!
+She “lived” for years at a family-operated dry stack marina in Deerfield Beach until rising water levels made it hard to get under a bridged and forced us to move to a slip in Del Ray..
+The folks at Pennel’s loved her as much as we do’ she is washed each time we use her, waxed frequently, and kept in as near new condition as possible.
+Everything works!
 The interior was oxalic acid washed to remove the old oil when we “adopted” her.
-After removal, we stained the interior wood with teak stain and applied several coats of polyurethane varnish.
+After removal, we stained the interior wood with teak stain to be the original color and applied several coats of polyurethane varnish.
 In the process, all the dirt and mold that builds up during the normal life of the boat was removed and the fine teak interior was returned to the original appearance.

 The console is well laid out, with a view of our last trip around the Little Loop, and each of the necessary instruments convenient to reach.
-The VHF has been upgraded and integrated with the chartplotter to show positions and names of nearby vessels.
+The VHF has been upgraded to include an AIS receiver and integrated with the chartplotter to show positions and names of nearby vessels.

 We augmented the factory storage with two additional hatches from the same vendor.
 They can be used to increase the storage or, when guests are using the lower bunk, to add some light and ventilation to their sleeping space.

 Visible in the background is the supporting leg for the table and the air conditioning inlet.
 We replaced the air conditioner with an identical unit in 2016.
-It cools the boat nicely and operates well on the factory Mace generator.
+It cools the boat nicely and operates well on the factory Mace 2.5 kw generator (rebuilt in 2018).
 We replaced the sea water strainers on both the air conditioner and the generator with the next larger size so they would operate better in dirty water.

 The Shade Screens are our favorite addition to the boat.
-They provide a sliding combination screen and sun/light shade.
+They provide a sliding combination screen and sun/light shade for all the hatches.
 Over our bunk, we start the night at full screen, sliding it as the evening goes on to avoid getting cold.